Equity Release no-nonsense guide

 Drawdown Lifetime Mortgage: Smaller amounts borrowed over time against the value of your home.

-Interest only Mortgage: One lump sum borrowed against the value of your home with interest paid monthly.
+Interest Only Mortgage: One lump sum borrowed against the value of your home, interest paid monthly.

 Home Reversion Plan: Part or your entire home is sold to the lender for a lump sum.

 For more information about each plan please visit our Equity Release options page.